gdsec-test/threat-api/apis/virustotal/README.md

-# URLhaus Threat Module
+# VirusTotal Threat Module

-URLhaus offers APIs that support five different kinds of IOCs: domains, IPv4 addresses, URLs, MD5 hashes, and SHA256 hashes.
+The VirusTotal v3 APIs supports several different indicators.
-The latter two are referred to as "payloads".
+This threat module queries to see what information is available via previously submitted data.
+It does not upload any data to VirusTotal.